NALTP/Rules/README.md

 #### Section A - Team Eligibility
   - (1) Major League:
-    - (a) The top XX teams will advance to the playoffs.
+    - (a) The top 8 teams will advance to the playoffs.
   - (2) Minors League:
-    - (a) The top XX teams will advance to the playoffs.
+    - (a) The top 16 teams will advance to the playoffs.
   - (3) Novice League:
     - (a) Every team will advance to the playoffs.
   - (4) Teams may not decline or otherwise remove themselves from playoffs without being eliminated.